Hill: Beinn Trilleachan

 Steep gully above Trilleachan (Etive) slabs:

 On looking back, the 70m descent looked worse than it actually was.
-Easy enough to zig-zag down avoiding most of the rock.
+It was easy enough to zig-zag down avoiding most of the rock.

 Looking back at descent from 767m top: